 Terminating a Contract by Prior Agreement

 Arguably the easiest way to terminate a contract is for both parties to agree that it’s best to end the working relationship.
-Ongoing communication issues, budget shortfalls and unforeseen issues can all be good reasons to quit while you’re ahead.
+Ongoing communication issues, budget shortfalls, and unforeseen issues can all be good reasons to quit while you’re ahead.
 If your contract states that either party can give written notice to the other if they wish to exit the agreement, you’re in even better shape.

 Terminating Because of Fraud or Error

-If your client outright lies to you about a vital part of the project, fails to forward you milestone payments, harrasses you, or otherwise behaves improperly, you have grounds to terminate your contract with them.
+If your client outright lies to you about a vital part of the project, fails to forward you milestone payments, harasses you, or otherwise behaves improperly, you have grounds to terminate your contract with them.
 If both parties create a contract based on mutual error, you also have grounds to end the agreement.
 In either case, the process is known as recission.

 Terminating Because of a Contractual Breach

 Clients who refuse to give you essential materials for your mutual project, or who deliberately prevent you from working are in breach of contract.
 If a client breaches the heart of a contract, causing you to lose earnings, you can sue them in court.
-Less serious breaches usually lead to a cessation in work and a voided contract.
+Less serious breaches usually lead to a cessation of work and a voided contract.

 Terminating Because the Contract is Impossible to Fulfill